I’m done with #Lenovo machines

 I’m genuinely angry with Lenovo.
 I’ve always experienced nothing but greatness from them and their products.
 But it’s clear that the company has given way to cost cutting measures over the past several months; bloatware, spyware, forums full of people frustrated with buggy products, etc. This experience has given me time to think about the equipment I buy.
 Am I giving Lenovo my business based on nothing more than what the company used to be?
 I think I am.
 For now I’m done with Lenovo.
 They’ve lost my business.
 I doubt they care, but for me it’s a major decision.
 I’ve been using Lenovo machines for a long time, but that’s over.
 My next laptop and/or tablet will come from someone else.

-2 thoughts on “I’m done with #Lenovo machines”
+2 responses to “I’m done with #Lenovo machines”

 Thanks for sharing your experiences.
 I will be interested to learn which device you pick next.
 I also have a Lenovo laptop.
 Truthfully, I don’t use it very much; only when I can’t do something on my iPad.